pythonwithalex/mynotes/Linux/A_Practical_Guide_To_The_Linux_Command_Line.md

 as possible, which obviates excess repetitive movement.

 That said, some people feel equally at home with Emacs or something else.
 Just realize that choosing a text editor is an investment.
 You can do so much more once you learn the ways of a powerful editor, though it may not seem intuitive at first, that the learning curve is often justified.
-A Practical Guide to Linux via the Command Line

-TEXT EDITORS

-If you want to use the Linux command line, you are going to be working in text.
-I find its often easiest to write to files from the terminal, even if I'm in a graphical environment with virtualized terminals.

-Today, some popular terminal-based text editors in this realm are emacs, vi/vim, nano, pico, gedit.
-I some times hear Vi enthusiasts boast that if you know how to use Vi, you are covered on any Linux machine.
-Thats the case so far for me, and the others do vary more in terms of availability.
-I like Vi because it led me naturally down the path of putting as many commands in the same typing area as possible, which obviates excess repetitive movement.

-That said, some people feel equally at home with Emacs or something else.
-Just realize that choosing a text editor is an investment.
-You can do so much more with a powerful editor, though it may not seem intuitive at first, that the learning curve is often justified.

 THE LINUX COMMAND LINE